 disease is intended, or implied.
 Always consult a health care practitioner when dealing with disease states.

 Do you believe that your body is an integrated whole organism?
-If you or cure
+If you answered

 gums, is by healing your whole body.
 And the only way to heal your whole body is